Microsoft Security • Zero Trust • Identity-first • Access Control

 How Microsoft supports Zero Trust

-The Microsoft stack can enforce better decisions across identity, device posture, access conditions, data handling, and monitoring.
+The Microsoft stack can enforce stronger decisions across identity, devices, applications, workloads, data and security operations.

 What GEMXIT helps with